DannyLT-code/Simple-Portfolio/README.md

 <div align="center">

 # Simple-Portfolio
-This is a simple portfolio containing most of my school work & homelabs!
+This is a simple portfolio containing most of my school work & homelabs! <br />

+Even though most of my projects have their own separate repositories this is just a place where I have them all together for ease of access.<br />

+I will do my best to keep this repository updated by adding everything I work on at least once every 6 months.<br />

 </div>